IanMercer/az_iot_minimal/README.md

 APPENDIX
 ====

-You don't need to do any of this if you use my pre-build Debian package.
+_You don't need to do any of this if you use my pre-built Debian package.
+This is mostly here so I don't need my notes on how to do it next time._

 How to build your own Debian package for the Azure IoT SDK for Raspberry Pi.
 ----